Home » Service Dogs » Our Dogs

 Service Dogs

-Imagine having a dog that could turn on lights, pick up dropped keys and open a door.
-Canine Companions service dogs are partnered with adults with physical disabilities to assist with daily tasks and increase independence by reducing reliance on other people.
-A service dog can pull their partner in a manual wheelchair, push buttons for elevators or automatic doors, and even assist with business transactions by transferring money, receipts, and packages.
+Imagine having a dog that could turn on lights, pick up dropped keys, open a door or alert to sounds.
+Canine Companions service dogs are partnered with adults and children with disabilities to assist with daily tasks and increase independence by reducing reliance on other people.
+A service dog can pull their partner in a manual wheelchair, alert to the sound of a doorbell, push buttons for elevators or automatic doors, and even assist with business transactions by transferring money, receipts, and packages.

 Click here to learn more about service dogs >>